railsuser2014/openobject-doc-book-en/10/index.rst

 in amongst software from giants such as SAP, Oracle and Microsoft, and from the small software developers in their own niches.

-Until now only two main alternatives existed for systems that manage a company's information: install a proprietary ERP system, complete but usually overweight, inflexible, and expensive;
+Until now, only two main alternatives existed for systems that manage a company's information: install a proprietary ERP system, complete but usually overweight, inflexible, and expensive;
 or develop a solution internally, adapted to current needs but often expensive to develop, not integrated, and incomplete.